 Normally, clients can't impersonate a server, but in P2P a hosting client acts as a server, so there's more risk.

 For example, if any "server", be it match-maker server or a hosting client's server, can tell a client what their new global score is, a malicious hosting client can reset every player's global scores that connects to them in P2P.
-If any "server" can get the client to send their login details… well, that's just asking for it.
+If any "server" can get the client to send their login details… well, might as well leave your car doors unlocked.

 Read the Security topic, and make sure your match-maker server allows clients to report others or block others; and bear in mind malicious clients may produce false reports.